Snapstromegon/bf4unlocks/src/unlocks.md

 <div class="weapons">
 {% for weapon in sortedWeapons %}
-{% if weapon.nextUnlock.name contains "Battelpack" %}
+{% if weapon.nextUnlock.name contains "Battelpack" and false %}
 {% else %}

 <div class="weapon">